gdmoney/quotes/README.md

 *****

+**"No man ever steps in the same river twice, for it's not the same river and he's not the same man."**
+-- *Heraclitus*

 **"One cannot lead a life that is truly excellent without feeling that one belongs to something greater and more permanent than oneself."**
 -- *Mihaly Csikszentmihalyi*